ChefSteps/react-native-declan/README.md

 yarn
 yarn start
 ```
-...then scan the QR code in the Expo app
+...then scan the QR code in the Expo app.

 ## Installation
 > npm install --save react-native-declan